henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

 format, and a valid Azure location.
 You can find list of Azure locations by calling command `az account list-locations`.

-BentoML will create necessary Azure resources, and then build and deploy your BentoService as docker image to Azure Functions.
+Kappa will create necessary Azure resources, and then build and deploy your BentoService as docker image to Azure Functions.

 .. code-block:: bash